kristopolous/tumblr-scraper/README.md

  * re-entrent
  * and gets the first 550 notes for each post

 There's a few optimizations dealing with unnecessary downloads.
-It also tries to be far more robust in terms of failed urls, network outages, and other types of conditions.
+It tries to be robust in terms of failed urls, network outages, and other types of conditions.
+Scrapers should be solid and trustworthy.

 Usage is: